lmtr0/examples/README.md

 # examples
-Here you will find examples created from my learning process
+Here you will find examples created from my learning process and experiments